Nuts and Volts Magazine

 Here’s is additional data to add some zest to your Amigo adventures!

-This is the final installment in a recurring series that looks at the circuits from the book, 555 Timer IC Circuits by Forrest Mims, to see when a PIC can replace a 555.
+This is the final installment that looks at the circuits from the book, 555 Timer IC Circuits by Forrest Mims, which were not covered in any of the preceding four articles.

 Convert PS-2 keyboards so they can produce ASCII values.